binaryencrypt/binaryencrypt/README.md

 # Anime I've Watched

-Here is a list of all the anime I have watched so far:
+Here is a list of all the anime I have watched so far (in alphabetical order):

 1. Akashic Records of a Bastard Magic Instructor
 2. Alya Sometimes Hides Her Feelings in Russian